-Regulations requiring drug packaging to be serialized are not only in the pipeline, but actually becoming a reality in many places.
-In the EU serialization of prescription drugs is compulsory by 9th of February 2019 – Delegated Regulation (EU) 2016/161.
-The Drug Supply Chain Security Act (DSCSA) in the USA will make serialization mandatory at the end of 2017 and require seamless track & trace procedures for medicines to be implemented by 2023.
+Regulations that require the serialization of prescription drugs are not only in the pipeline but becoming a reality in many places.
+In the EU serialization of prescription drugs is compulsory by the 9th of February 2019 – Delegated Regulation (EU) 2016/161.
+The Drug Supply Chain Security Act (DSCSA) in the USA will make serialization mandatory by November 2018 and requires seamless track & trace procedures to be implemented by 2023.

 Find out how to get ready for serialization and dealing with international track & trace processes.